-"Eligible courses:" For non-graduated adult students, eligible courses include Ministry Authorized courses, Board/Authority Authorized courses.
-For graduated adult students, eligible courses include only Literacy Foundations courses.
+For non-graduated adult students, eligible courses include Ministry Authorized courses, Board/Authority Authorized courses.
+For graduated adult students, eligible courses include tuition-free courses.

 The Criminal Records Review Act defines an employee as an individual who is employed by an employer and includes an independent contractor who has entered into an agreement with an employer.
 Section 15 of the School Act deals with employees of boards of education.

 The definition of employer in the Criminal Records Review Act includes, among others: the government; an agency of the government; a board as defined in the School Act; a francophone education authority as defined in the School Act; a board, commission, council or other body of persons appointed by an Act, the Lieutenant Governor in Council, or a minister of the government; and, an authority as defined in the Independent School Act.

 Designed for students whose use of English is sufficiently different from standard English that they require specialized language services in order to be successful in the British Columbia school system.
 Instruction provided to assist students to become proficient in English and to prepare them to achieve the expected learning outcomes of the provincial curriculum.

 Are those whose primary language(s) of the home is/are other than English and who may therefore require additional services in order to develop their individual potential within BC's school system.
 Some students speak variations of English that differ significantly from the English used in broader Canadian society and in school; they may require ELL support.
 For additional information, see ELL Policy, Guidelines and Resources.

 Assessments that lead to external credentials a student may earn and count toward graduation.